 Can we predict communities of species from their traits?

 The functional trait literature in ecology is replete with references to the "Holy Grail"--the elusive goal of predicting what species will be found in a given place, knowing only the traits of species present in the region and the environmental conditions at the location.
 I have worked to refine these models, but so far their predictive power seems to be lacking in some systems.
-A paper has recently been accepted--check back soon for the link.
+Read more about this study here.

 How does global change affect living communities along natural gradients?